 Herrera filed the first ever government lawsuit to challenge the constitutionality of state marriage laws that discriminate against gay and lesbian couples.
-Over the course of four years of litigation, his leadership would prove instrumental in eventually uniting twenty-one California cities and counties -- including 7 of the state's 8 largest cities -- to stand in support of marriage equality for same-sex partners.
-The California Supreme Court's landmark ruling earlier in 2008 cemented the case's status as the most successful challenge to discriminatory marriage laws in American history -- not simply toppling a legal exclusion that discriminated against millions of gays and lesbians in the nation's most populous state, but also establishing sexual orientation as a suspect class under the California Constitution's equal protection clause, and promising to buttress legal protections for the LGBT community from discrimination in many forms.
+Over the course of nearly a decade of litigation, his leadership would prove instrumental in uniting nearly two dozen California cities and counties -- including 7 of the state's 8 largest cities -- in support of marriage equality for same-sex partners.
+He has been co-counsel in every phase of California’s legal battle over same-sex marriage, including the landmark state Supreme Court case that invalidated discriminatory marriage laws in 2008, and the U.S. Supreme Court decision that overturned Proposition 8 in 2013.

-Herrera's office also intervened alongside Planned Parenthood as the nation's only municipality to seek to strike down the Bush Administration's federal abortion ban.
-His public integrity investigation and lawsuit on behalf of the San Francisco Unified School District blew the whistle on a nationwide scam to defraud the federal E-Rate program, which helps America's poorest school districts bridge the digital divide.
-His consumer protect litigation against credit card "arbitration mills" like the National Arbitration Forum, which earned national attention on the CBS Evening News and in a BusinessWeek cover story, is helping to achieve long-overdue reforms.
+Herrera has mounted numerous consumer protection battles that have helped to achieve lasting reforms, including cases involving wage theft, credit card arbitration scams, illegal gun distribution, unlawful lending practices, fraudulent marketing, health insurance "gender rating," and auto insurance "ZIP Code profiling."
+He intervened alongside Planned Parenthood as the nation's only municipality to seek to strike down the Bush Administration's federal abortion ban.
+And his public integrity investigation and lawsuit on behalf of the San Francisco Unified School District blew the whistle on a nationwide scam to defraud the federal E-Rate program, which helps America's poorest school districts bridge the digital divide.

 Born November 6, 1962 in Bay Shore, New York, Herrera grew up in the nearby Long Island community of Glen Cove.
 He obtained his bachelor's degree at Villanova University in Pennsylvania, and went on to earn his juris doctor from the George Washington University School of Law in Washington, D.C.
 He was admitted to the California Bar in 1989.